abena19/dishcovery_2.0/README.md

 ## Limitations/ Hard-coded features
-* The cultural context for the ingredients is manually sourced from our database
 * The image recognition is fully functional with Clarifai AI's food recognition library (~500 food items) but we have limited the results to those available in our cultural context database.
 * The filter feature is not yet functional